We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 Introduction

-The first treasury management system (TMS) was released way back in the mid-80s, a standalone machine that literally sat in the corner of the treasury department.
-And yet, almost four decades later, the demand for treasury software is rising again – according to one study the market is growing by 14% year over year.
+The first Treasury Management System (TMS) was introduced in the mid-1980s as a standalone machine—literally sitting in the corner of the treasury department.
+Nearly four decades later, demand for treasury software is rising again.
+One study estimates the market is growing by 14% year over year.

-A previous post compared the different options for treasury tooling, from Excel to Enterprise Resource Planning (ERP) systems and modern platforms like Atlar.
-This post zeroes in on one of those options, the Treasury Management System (TMS).
+A previous post compared different options for treasury tooling, from Excel to ERP systems and modern platforms like Atlar.
+This post takes a closer look at one of those options: the Treasury Management System (TMS).

 What is a treasury management system?